History (HISTRY)

 PREREQ: SOPHOMORE STANDING OR CONSENT OF INSTRUCTOR

-A study of the role of the Native American in United States History with special emphasis on Indian policies of the colonizing nations, United States government policies, Indian cultures and contemporary problems and issues.
+A study of the history of Indigenous peoples in the area that would become and is the United States with special emphasis on the policies of the colonizing nations, Indigenous voices, and contemporary issues within Indigenous communities.

 HISTRY 329 U.S. IMMIGRATION: HISTORY, LAW, AND POLITICS 3 Units